tomasz-wozniak75/ha-smart-power-switcher/readme.md

 In Poland, there is an electricity tariff in which prices are changing on an hourly basis due to actual power supply and consumption.
 Consumers could benefit from low prices during nights or when there is a strong wind or sunny day that causes energy over production.

 This project is intended to charge car batteries in the hours when it is profitable.
-Charging is controlled by [tuya smart swithes](https://www.tuya.com/) but Tuya application has only simple automation not sufficient for this task.
-Tuya exposes REST API but is not free of charge, fortunately Tuya could be integrated with Home Assistant application which has free REST API which could be used by smart-energy app.
+Charging is controlled by [Tuya smart swithes](https://www.tuya.com/) but Tuya application has only simple automation not sufficient for this task.
+Tuya exposes REST API but is not free of charge, fortunately Tuya could be integrated with [Home Assistant](https://www.home-assistant.io/) application which has free REST API which could be used by smart-energy app.

 ## How it works
 Smart energy app takes as an input for each charging the length of the charging and when we want to finish charging.